827983519/Kaggle-house-price/README.md

 Then I use gradient boosting regression, random forest and svm to predict the price.
 Maybe next time I can try the lightGBM and Xgboost.

-The score is not high.
-But it is a good start.
+The score is 0.13248.
+Not very high, but it is a good start.